-Looking back at the accuracy of my predictions over a decade ago.
-I discussed the importance of space in Breaking The Code of History; Book Of The Present; Chapter Eight: Global Military Balance; and offer it below for context.
+Looking back at the accuracy of Global Forecaster predictions, made over a decade ago.
+The importance of space was noted in Breaking The Code of History; Book Of The Present; Chapter Eight: Global Military Balance; and offer it below for context.